willow-ahrens/Swizzles.jl/README.md

 [![coverage report](https://gitlab.com/peterahrens/Swizzles.jl/badges/master/coverage.svg)](https://gitlab.com/peterahrens/Swizzles.jl/commits/master)
 -->

 Swizzles are Julia operators that allow the user to fuse reduction and transposition operations into broadcast expressions.
 Swizzles are lazily evaluated, creating a language of Julia objects to represent tensor contractions and related operations.
 Swizzles were created as a good-faith attempt to implement tensor algebra using the abstractions and programming patterns of base Julia (broadcasting in particular).
 We hope that the results of our exploration may help inform future implementation decisions and redesigns of the Julia standard library.
-This project is no longer actively developed; Peter is partitioning graphs now.
+This project is no longer actively developed; Willow is working on [Finch.jl](https://github.com/willow-ahrens/Finch.jl) now.
 Swizzles.jl has been tested on Julia 1.5.

 ## What Is?